nlap/dropwizard-ratelimit/README.md

 The module `example` contains an API with a single resource that simply returns 200 OK.
 This is rate limited to 3 requests per second.

 Start and configure redis.
-Run `run-example.sh` to start the service and run the test.
+Run `run-example.sh` to start the service and `test-example.sh` to run the test.
 Multiple requests will be sent, demonstrating the rate limiting:

-	200 OK
-	200 OK
-	200 OK
+	Hello
+	Hello
+	Hello
-	429 Too Many Requests
+	Too Many Requests

 # Open Work
 The following is not yet available.
 Contributions are welcomed.

-* df
-* df
+* Per resource configuration

 # Contributions
 Adapts code from https://github.com/anastasop/dropwizard-jedis